-The entity that is responsible for the independent audit under the Single Audit Act in Oklahoma is the Office of the State Auditor and Inspector.
+•The entity that is responsible for the independent audit under the Single Audit Act in Oklahoma is the Office of the State Auditor and Inspector.
 This agency performs annual audits separately and apart from the operating agency (DHS) and the Medicaid agency (OHCA.)

 The DHS Office of Inspector General (DHS/OIG) is the Division within the Oklahoma Department of Human Services charged with the responsibility to investigate allegations of fraud, waste or abuse as well as other allegations of criminal activity against the Department or programs administered by the Department.
 DHS/OIG also has the responsibility to audit vendors and suppliers of Department goods and services under the Federal Single Audit Act of 1984, as well as Divisions and Units of the DHS for program compliance and performance.
-Compliance with the Single Audit Act of 1984 is ensured by the review of independent audit reports for the subrecipients of federal funds.
+Compliance with the Single Audit Act of 1984 is ensured by the review of independent audit reports for the sub-recipients of federal funds.
 A listing is maintained of audits required.
-Deficiencies requiring revision by the independent auditor and corrective action plans needed for subrecipients are monitored and resolved.
+Deficiencies requiring revision by the independent auditor and corrective action plans needed for sub-recipients are monitored and resolved.

-DHS requires all non-licensed and group home providers who receive payments of \$100,000 or more per year to submit a certified independent audit of its operations conducted in accordance with Government Auditing Standards.
-These audits are required annually and are due 120 days from the providers fiscal year end.
+DHS requires all non-licensed and group home providers who receive payments of \$100,000.00 or more per year to submit a certified independent audit of its operations conducted in accordance with Government Auditing Standards.
+These audits are required annually and are due 120 days from the provider's fiscal year end.
 The financial statements are to be prepared in accordance with Generally Accepted Accounting Principles and the report includes a Supplementary Schedule of Awards listing all State and Federal funds by contract Agreement.
-DHS/DDS staff reviews these audits and follow-up on any findings relative to waiver programs.
-In addition, service providers participate in provider performance monitoring at least once each year by the OKDHS/DDSD Quality Assurance Unit, who review documentation related to service delivery to confirm billed charges on a random sample.
+DHS/DDS staff review these audits and follow-up on any findings relative to waiver programs.
+In addition, service providers are surveyed at least once each year by the DHS/DDS Quality Assurance Unit, who review documentation related to service delivery to confirm billed charges on a random sample.

 All plans of care are subject to the approval of OHCA, the Medicaid Agency, and are made available by DHS/DDS, the operating agency, upon request.
 OHCA randomly reviews plans of care through several authorities within the Medicaid Agency, such as Program Integrity and Accountability, Quality Assurance/Improvement and Claims/Coding and Integrity Units.
 OHCA performs a financial audit of the waiver service providers as part of a more comprehensive provider audit process.
 The financial audit reviews claims in comparison with documentation of services delivery and in comparison with service plan authorization.
 For the provider financial audit, members are selected at random for the programmatic review.
-These random sample of members are audited through a comprehensive records review to ensure document(s) is in compliance with policy and the approve plan of care.
-A random sample is selected through Explanation of Member Benefits (EOMB), member complaints, referrals; exception processing may occur to determine if other entities need to be reviewed.
-The confidence Level is 95% and margin of error for the sample is 5%.
-OHCA refers to the Medicaid Management Information System (MMIS) as the source of data to be sampled.
-The components of the programmatic review uses the "Test of Changes" methodology which is a general guidance for policy but documentation (claims checks, UCAT, service plans & agency records) is reviewed to ensure policy and regulations compliance is met and the plan of care is fulfilled as authorized.
 All claims for services delivered to them over a one quarter period are reviewed.
 OHCA Program Integrity and Accountability department is responsible for conducting financial audits on an annual basis.